agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 ```

+// TODO talk about fixing seed to fix generators and transitions

 ## Examples

 Now that we have an understanding of the concepts and their semantics, it is time to dive into some concrete examples!

 ### Reversing strings (one generator and one transition)

+// TODO move this example for the new `for_all` DSL

 Below is an example presenting the current `cornichon-check` API by checking the contract of HTTP API reversing twice a string.